yosemitebandit/vebsite/content/notes/recipes.md

 was very straightforward and quick -- tasted good and had a nice crust.
 The crust will get brown at about minute twenty, but you can press on bake for another ten or twenty minutes.
+We've probably made 20+ loaves of this..it's a staple!
 * quick, pan-fried [citrus chicken](http://cooking.nytimes.com/recipes/12240-citrus-chicken)
 from Mark Bittman.
 It was indeed fast and easy, the sauce was maybe not as tasty as I would've liked.